Scott Laughton: Professional

+On March 6, 2026, Laughton was traded from the Maple Leafs to the Los Angeles Kings, in exchange for a conditional 2026 third-round pick.

+On July 1, 2026, Laughton signed a three-year, $10.5 million contract with the Kings.

 International play

 On December 28, 2010, Laughton was named an assistant captain for Team Ontario while competing at the 2011 World U-17 Hockey Challenge.
 Following his first season in the OHL, Laughton was invited to compete for Canada under-18 team at the 2011 Ivan Hlinka Memorial Tournament, where he won a gold medal.

 As a result of a successful 2011–12 season, Laughton was named to Canada's roster for the 2012 IIHF World U18 Championships, during which he recorded seven points and led the team to a bronze medal.

 On May 5, 2023, Laughton was named to Canada men's national ice hockey team at the 2023 IIHF World Championship where he recorded three goals and five assists in ten games and won a gold medal.

 Personal life

-Laughton has worked as an ambassador for You Can Play, an organization dedicated to eliminating homophobia in sports since he joined the NHL.
+Laughton has worked as an ambassador for You Can Play, an organization dedicated to eliminating homophobia in sports, since he joined the NHL.
 He is also involved with the Alphabet Sports Collective, a Canadian organization founded to create a safe space for all genders and sexual orientations.